What an Ingredient & Packaging Broker Can Do For Your Beverage Business

 Advantages of Using Brokers and Sourcing Agents

 A broker or sourcing agent works closely with several ingredient and packaging manufacturers on your behalf and can help find ingredients and supplies you might have difficulty locating.
 A broker can also help negotiate or offer pricing that can be hard for you to access when going direct to the manufacturer.
-A broker adds value with their knowledge of the sourcing landscape and procurement process and their relationships with manufacturers.
+A broker adds value with their knowledge of the sourcing landscape and procurement process and their relationships with suppliers.

 While it can be hard to let go of the idea of creating and executing your sourcing strategy on your own, several advantages come along with entrusting someone to source and purchase on your behalf.